tfabris/TomServo/README.md

 Printing:
 ---------

-Print the .pm3 files on your resin printer.
+# Print the .pm3 files on your resin printer:

 - Print each of the color groups.
 - Optional: Print the white parts in white resin, the head domes in clear resin, and the remainder of the parts in black resin.